Labour Force Survey - Labour Force Survey - quarterly data

 The LFS results are released strictly to the Release Calendar.

 |Coherence and comparability|

 |Comparability - geographical|

 Comparability across EU Member States is considered high due to use of harmonised concepts, variables, definitions and classifications.

 |Comparability - over time|

-Since the beginning of 2003 a quarterly continuous Labour force survey which provides quarterly and annual estimates is implemented.
+Since the beginning of 2003 a quarterly continuous Labour Force Survey which provides quarterly and annual estimates has been implemented.
 From the same year the harmonised definition of unemployment in accordance with Commission Regulation No 1897/2000 has been applied.

 - the number of age groups at national level for which the consistence between LFS estimates and current population estimates is achieved increased (from 4 to 14);